SenseNet/sncom-resources/_docs/admin-ui/drawer-customization-in-general.md

 Every drawer item has 3 properties, `settings`, `itemType`, `permissions`.

-The `settings` property changes for item types, there are items that doesn't have settings at all.
+The `settings` property changes for item types, there are items that don't have settings at all.

 The `itemType` is a predefined string you can see the possible values with pressing **CTRL+SPACE** in the editor.